aginies/virt-scenario/README.md

 Prepare XML libvirt configuration file and prepare the host.
-Two methodes under testing: using **virt-install** and some parameters, or using **template** for all part of the XML file.
+Using **template** for all part of the XML file.

 **WIP**
-* First Phase: mechanism to create the XML file
+* First Phase: mechanism to create the XML file (mostly done)
-* Seconf Phase: define all configs for all scenarios
+* Second Phase: define all configs for all scenarios

 # Possible Scenarios (NOT YET IMPLEMENTED)